-- 53. The provisions of this Warrant, so far as the same are applicable, shall, subject as hereinafter provided, apply to the transmission of insured boxes, as if such boxes were insured letters transmitted under this Warrant. - 54.
-Every insured box shall be registered and insured under and in accordance with the provisions of this Warrant. - 55.
-Except by the special permission of the Postmaster General no insured box shall be forwarded or delivered by post which exceeds 2 lb. in weight, 12 inches in length, 8 inches in breadth, and 4 inches in depth. - 56.-(1) Without the express permission of the Postmaster General insured boxes shall not contain:- - (a) A letter or anything in the nature of a letter. - (b) Bank notes, currency notes or other securities payable to bearer. - (c) Securities and articles in the nature of commercial papers. - (d) Any article or thing not authorised by the Customs or other laws or regulations of Great Britain or of the place to which the insured box is addressed. - (2) Regulation 51 (4) of this Warrant shall not apply to insured boxes. - 57.
-Every letter packet, small packet and insured box shall be forwarded, conveyed and delivered subject to and in accordance with the Foreign Parcels (Customs) (No. 2) Warrant, 1935, as amended by any subsequent Warrant. - 58.-(1) Any insured box may be re-directed from its original address or any substituted address within Great Britain to any country or place to which insured boxes are transmissible under this Warrant unless the sender has forbidden re-direction by means of a note to that effect on the address side of the box in a language known in the country of destination. - (2) No insured box re-directed from a place out of Great Britain to a place within Great Britain or to a British Postal Agency shall be delivered to the addressee except upon payment of all charges to which the insured box has become liable by the law of Great Britain or of any part of His Majesty's dominions or a foreign country.
+- 52. The provisions of this Warrant, so far as the same are applicable, shall, subject as hereinafter provided, apply to the transmission of insured boxes, as if such boxes were insured letters transmitted under this Warrant. - 53.
+Every insured box shall be registered and insured under and in and accordance with the provisions of this Warrant. - 54.
+Except by the special permission of the Postmaster General no insured box shall be forwarded or delivered by post which exceeds 2 lb. in weight, 12 inches in length, 8 inches in breadth, and 4 inches in depth. - 55.-(1) Without the express permission of the Postmaster General insured boxes shall not contain:- - (a) A letter or anything in the nature of a letter. - (b) Bank notes, currency notes or other securities payable to bearer. - (c) Securities and articles in the nature of commercial papers. - (d) Any article or thing not authorised by the Customs or other laws or regulations of Great Britain or of the place to which the insured box is addressed. - (2) Regulation 50 (4) of this Warrant shall not apply to insured boxes. - 56.-(1) Any insured box may be re-directed from its original address or any substituted address within the British Islands to any country or place to which insured boxes are transmissible under this Warrant unless the sender has forbidden re-direction by means of a note to that effect on the address side of the box in a language known in the country of destination. - (2) No insured box re-directed from a place out of the British Islands to a place within the British Islands or to a British Postal Agency shall be delivered to the addressee except upon payment of all charges to which the insured box has become liable by the law of Great Britain or of any part of His Majesty's dominions or a foreign country.

-Certificate of Posting of Unregistered Packet.
+Certificate of Posting of Unregistered Packet

-59. Subject to such rules as may be prescribed, the Postmaster-General may, at the request of the sender of an unregistered postal packet, give the sender a certificate of the posting of such postal packet.
+57. Subject to such rules as may be prescribed, the Postmaster General may, at the request of the sender of an unregistered postal packet, give the of sender a certificate of the posting of such postal packet.
 The fee of one halfpenny shall be payable for such certificate, and shall be prepaid by the sender of the postal packet.

-Postal Packets on British Ships.
+Postal Packets on British Ships